wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/3-lab-develop-table-report-part-1.md

 ## Your assignment
 In the labs, as their report author, you will develop several sales performance reports.

 The Adventure Works company scenario is for background only.
-It’s not very important to understand what the company does.
+It’s not important to understand what the company does.

 ## Lab setup
 The setup instructions are available from: [https://aka.ms/priad-online-course#self-study-kit](https://aka.ms/priad-online-course#self-study-kit)